Table of Contents

 For kidney stone

-it is very effective and useful in problem of kidney stone.
+it is very effective and useful in the problem of the kidney stone.
 Take tender leaves and branches of leaves and grind them to extract its juice and take 10-15 gm of it daily with or without water.
 This also reduces the tendency of stone formation.

 For inner swelling